jayanthkoushik/corgy/docs/corgy.types.md

 The file will be created if it does not exist (including any parent directories), and opened in text mode (`w`).
 Existing files will be truncated. `ArgumentTypeError` is raised if any of the operations fail.
+An `atexit` handler will be registered to close the file on program termination.

 #### init()